wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat platform designed for communities, online business collaboration, shops, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!
+Flyzoo is the amazing chat platform designed for communities, shops, dating websites, online traders, online business collaboration, radio stations... and any kind of website looking to boost user engagement!

-Build your community in group chats and help your members and customers with live support chat.
+Build your community in group chats and help members and customers with live support chat.

-Flyzoo chat provides three different layout modes to perfectly match your needs.
+Flyzoo chat provides three different layout modes and a rich set of features to perfectly match your needs.

 Start your 14-day free trial now!